Skip to content

 <version>1.4.7</version>

-In addition your project needs to include packaging unless the default of jar applies.
-Example packaging values are jar , war ,ear , pom , maven-plugin , ejb , rar , par , aar and apklib with other values being valid as well.
+In addition your project needs to include packaging unless jar is used.
+Example packaging values are jar , war ,ear , pom , maven-plugin ejb , rar , par , aar and apklib with other values being valid as well.

 Project Name, Description and URL⚓︎